 Key art represents your title on Prime Video.
 Key art is required in two aspect ratios for episodic and standalone titles and must display your exact title name.
 For more information, see Art requirements.

 Note: You must save your changes first.
-The Publish button is available after you've saved, and when all required files and options are selected.
-After publishing a title, locate its alphanumeric Title ID at the end of the URL in the Video Direct website.
+The Submit button is available after you've saved, and when all required files and options are selected (the tab changes from blue to green).
+After submitting a title, locate its alphanumeric Title ID at the end of the URL in the Video Direct website.

-Prime Video Direct allows video providers to publish to select marketplaces, including Amazon.com (U.S.), Amazon.co.uk (UK), Amazon.de (Germany & Austria), and Amazon.co.jp (Japan).
-See which marketplaces are enabled for publishing on the Availability tab.
+Prime Video Direct allows rights holders to submit content for licensing consideration to select marketplaces, including Amazon.com (U.S.), Amazon.co.uk (UK), Amazon.de (Germany & Austria), and Amazon.co.jp (Japan).
+Access to additional territories is granted on an extremely limited basis.
+See which marketplaces are enabled for submission on the Availability tab.

 Classic marketplaces (US/UK/DE/JP)